 Momentum for international protections for sharks and rays continues to grow, with a record 67 governments co-sponsoring one or more listing proposals in the lead-up to this year’s Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Conference of the Parties (CoP18).
-Delegates will consider listing shortfin and longfin mako sharks, 10 species of white-spotted wedgefish, and 6 species of giant guitarfish under CITES Appendix II at CoP18 in Colombo, Sri Lanka, from 23 May to 3 June.
+Delegates will consider listing shortfin and longfin mako sharks, 10 species of white-spotted wedgefish, and 6 species of giant guitarfish under CITES Appendix II at CoP18 Geneva, Switzerland, from 17 to 28 August.
 Species listed under Appendix II can be traded internationally but only if the trade does not cause detriment to them in the wild.

 In recent decades, mako shark, white-spotted wedgefish, and giant guitarfish populations have suffered significant declines throughout their ranges, including likely extirpation (local extinction) of giant guitarfish in the Mediterranean.
 These declines, largely driven by the international demand for fins, qualify each species for a listing on CITES Appendix II.